dudinda/MVPTemplate/README.md

 </br>
 <p align="center">
     <img src="https://i.imgur.com/aPJppc0.png" width="900" height = "500" alt="application window">
-    <p align="center">Fig. 3 - The console window started with the main command then the singleton command is now a foreground thread.</p>
+    <p align="center">Fig. 3 - The console window started with the main command then the singleton command is now a foreground thread.
+There is no synchronization context
+and each message from the view propagates callback to the thread pool.</p>
 </p>